joern-h/vortex-subnautica-deployer/README.md

 ## Troubleshooting

 **Q: Script says "ERROR: Could not open database"**
-A: Make sure you're running the script from the directory containing the `state/` folder, or use `--db` to specify the path.
+A: Make sure the Vortex database path in `config.py` is correct, or use `--db` to specify the path.

 **Q: Mods still don't load in game**
 A: Make sure you ran the script without `--dry-run`.
 Check that symlinks were created in the game directory.

 **Q: I want to undeploy mods**
-A: Use `python3 cleanup_mods.py` to remove all symlinks.
-You can also disable specific mods in Vortex and re-run `deploy_mods.py`.
+A: Use `vortex-cleanup` to remove all symlinks.
+You can also disable specific mods in Vortex and re-run `vortex-deploy`.

 **Q: How do I know if mods are deployed?**
-A: Run `python3 cleanup_mods.py --dry-run` to see how many symlinks exist in your game directory.
+A: Run `vortex-cleanup --dry-run` to see how many symlinks exist in your game directory.

-**Q: Will cleanup_mods.py delete my mod files?**
+**Q: Will vortex-cleanup delete my mod files?**
 A: No!
 It only removes symlinks, never real files.
 Your mods remain safe in the staging directory.

+**Q: Commands not found after adding to PATH**
+A: Make sure you've reloaded your shell configuration with `source ~/.bashrc` or opened a new terminal window.

 ## License

 This is a utility script created to fix a specific issue with Vortex Mod Manager on Linux.
 Use at your own risk.